 Managing T1D on My Wedding Day — A Real Team Effort

-Ever since I got engaged, I couldn’t help but worry about how Type 1 diabetes would affect my wedding day.
-This was the one day in my life where where I wanted to be fully present and in the moment, which is not always possible when managing this ever-so-unpredictable disease.
+Ever since I got engaged, I couldn’t help but worry about how type 1 diabetes would affect my wedding day.
+This was the one day in my life where I wanted to be fully present and in the moment, which is not always possible when managing this ever-so-unpredictable disease.
 What I didn’t realize was how much of a team effort managing my diabetes on this day would be!
 Everyone really stepped up to help me have a “diabetes-free” day.
-It was the first day since my diagnosis where I truly felt carefree and unaware of my diabetes – the best feeling for a Type 1!
-My blood sugars ran stable between 9-10 mmol/L (162-180 mg/dL) the entire day, and I couldn’t be happier with how things turned out!
-Here are some of the things that myself, my family, and my friends did to ensure I fully enjoyed my day as a bride!
+It was the first day since my diagnosis where I truly felt carefree and unaware of my diabetes—the best feeling for a type 1!
+My blood sugars ran stable between 162-180 mg/dL9-10 mmol/L the entire day, and I couldn’t be happier with how things turned out!
+Here are some of the things that myself, my family and my friends did to ensure I fully enjoyed my day as a bride!

 Blood sugar preparation

 My husband and I were very careful with what I ate the day before the wedding.
 We even prepared all of our food at home and brought it to the hotel!
 My family went for dinner at a restaurant the night before the wedding, but we decided to eat our packed meals so that I didn’t have to risk bolusing for food that I could not properly carb count.
 We prepared all low (-ish) carb meals with low glycemic index ingredients to avoid blood sugar spikes.
 It was “safe food” that I had bolused for many times before.
 Eating my own packed meals really helped me start the day with in-range stable blood sugars, which I believe contributed to my stable blood sugars on the wedding day.